Republican Party (United States): Immigration

-The Republican Party has taken widely varying views on immigration throughout its history, but have generally and traditionally taken an anti-immigration and nativist stance compared to the opposition.
+The Republican Party has taken widely varying views on immigration throughout its history, but has generally and traditionally taken an anti-immigration and nativist stance compared to the opposition.
 In the period between 1850 and 1870, the Republican Party was more opposed to immigration than the Democrats.
 The GOP's opposition was, in part, caused by its reliance on the support of anti-Catholic and anti-immigrant parties such as the Know-Nothings.
 In the decades following the Civil War, especially in the 1880s, the Republican Party lessened its stance on immigration, as it represented the manufacturers in the northeast (who wanted additional labor); although during this period, the Democratic Party still came to be seen as the party of both American and foreign labor, and many religious Republicans used anti-Irish and pro-Christian sentiments.
 Starting in the early 1930s, the parties focused on Mexican emigration, as the Democrats proposed a softer stance on Mexican immigration during the Great Depression and New Deal, rather than Republicans under Herbert Hoover.

-In 2006, the Republican-led Senate passed comprehensive immigration reform that would eventually have allowed millions of illegal immigrants to become citizens.
-Despite the support of Republican President George W. Bush, the House of Representatives (also led by Republicans) did not advance the bill.
-After Republican Mitt Romney was defeated in the 2012 presidential election, particularly due to a lack of support among Latinos, several Republicans advocated a friendlier approach to immigrants that would allow for more migrant workers and a path to citizenship for illegal immigrants.
-The Border Security, Economic Opportunity, and Immigration Modernization Act of 2013 passed the Senate 68–32, but was not brought to a vote in the House and died in the 113th Congress.
-In a 2013 poll, 60% of Republicans supported the pathway to citizenship concept.
+The modern GOP opposes the large majority of immigration from non-Western countries, including the Middle East, Africa, Asia, and Latin America.
 In 2016, Donald Trump proposed to build a wall along the southern border of the United States.
 Trump immigration policies during his administration included a travel ban from multiple Muslim-majority countries, a Remain in Mexico policy for asylum-seekers, a controversial family separation policy, and attempting to end DACA.
-During the tenure of Democratic President Joe Biden, the Republican Party has continued to take a hardline stance against illegal immigration.
-The Party largely opposes immigration reform, although there are widely differing views on immigration within the Party.
-The Party's proposed 2024 platform was opposed to immigration, and called for the mass deportation of all illegal immigrants in the United States, which during Trump's second presidency was extended to immigrants without permanent legal status.
-A 2024 Pew Research Center poll found that 88% of Donald Trump's supporters favored mass deportation of all illegal immigrants, compared to 27% of Kamala Harris supporters.
+The party largely opposes immigration reform.
+The party's 2024 platform is opposed to immigration, and calls for the mass deportation of all illegal immigrants in the United States, which during Trump's second presidency was extended to immigrants without permanent legal status.
+The platform also calls for eliminating family-sponsored immigration, replacing the employment-based preference framework with a points system, and cutting federal funding for sanctuary cities.

+Since the 2024 presidential election, the party's leading figures have shifted towards supporting remigration.
+In September, Donald Trump called for "remigration" of illegal immigrants to their home countries and suspending refugee resettlement, also pledging to "do large deportations in Springfield, Ohio", referring to the town's community of legal Haitian immigrants.
+The usage mainstreamed the term in the country.
+In May 2025 the Department of State released a "reorganisation chart" that included the creation of an "Office of Remigration".
+As President, Trump once again endorsed "remigration" in June 2025 as "reversing the invasion" of illegal immigrants into the United States.
+In July 2025 Trump claimed that the One Big Beautiful Bill Act would allow for remigration to be implemented.
+White House Deputy Chief of Staff Stephen Miller has been described as an advocate for remigration within the Trump administration.
+In October 2025, the U.S. Department of Homeland Security gained attention after tweeting "remigrate" from its official X account.